TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

 4. From the top right menu, select [Settings](https://preview.dashboard.thethingsnetwork.org/settings) and change the default (handler) region if the one currently selected is not near where you'll be deploying your devices.

 ## Create an Application
 Messages to and from devices are routed via applications.
-Devices need to be registered with an application to so.
+Devices need to be registered with an application to do so.
 Let's create one.

 1. On [preview.dashboard.thethingsnetwork.org](https://preview.dashboard.thethingsnetwork.org/), click [create application](https://preview.dashboard.thethingsnetwork.org/applications/create).